 CT-150 GPR Live GP8000 Basic provides data storage up to 512GB and can be used with any iPad with iOS 9.0 and higher.
 When connected to an iPad Pro, the GPR Live offers the highest-resolution and largest 12.9in (328mm) display in the industry.
 The intuitive interface provides sound feedback and object identification when performing an area scan, clearly locates rebars embedded in concrete up to a maximum reading depth of 28in (70cm)./p>

 The GPR Live probe is housed in a 4-wheel scan car with 8mm of ground clearance and laser guidance for accurate GPR data acquisition.
 Powered by rechargeable or easily replaceable AA batteries, the unit can operate up to 3.5 hours under continuous use.
-The Wi-Fi module provides completely independent operation from the iPad and has a wireless range up to 20m.
+The Wi-Fi module provides completely independent operation from the iPad and has a wireless range of up to 20m.

 CT-153 GPR Live GP8000 Pro adds additional functionality including the Live Wire Kit, which detects any electrical lines with live current, pro-time-slice view for adjustable surface depth, and onsite-3D view and cloud connectivity for live data sharing and reporting.
 When using iOS 12 or later and an Augmented Reality-capable iPad, the tomographic time-slice and 3D visualization are overlaid on the real-world environment when looking through the iPad to provide real-time, in-situ imaging.